What's in a name? In this case, quite a bit actually.

 - The document has not been tampered with since being digitally signed as the signature would be displayed as invalid if changes were made

-If for any reason there is an issue with the signature or document you will see a yellow triangle or red circle warning in the document reader or signer, indicating there is a problem or an invalid signature.
+If for any reason there is an issue with the signature or document, you will see a yellow triangle or red circle warning in the document reader or signer, indicating there is a problem or an invalid signature.

 What Types of Signatures are Legally Binding?

-Many regulations (e.g. eIDAS) and states are now requiring digital signatures over Electronic Signatures due to the fact that a digital signature provides authenticity and integrity that can be held up in a court system.
+Many regulations (e.g. eIDAS) and states now require digital signatures over Electronic Signatures due to the fact that a digital signature provides authenticity and integrity that can be held up in a court system.
 Deciding what type of signature you want to implement should be dictated by the type of documents you need to sign and the level of authenticity you need the document to uphold.